laplantes/SPRestAssist/README.md

 Breaking changes may be released with a new minor version until sprestassist extends to release `1.0.0`

-For example, `0.1.1`, and `0.1.4` will not have any breaking changes, but `0.2.0` may have breaking changes.
+For example, `0.1.1`, and `0.1.4` will not have any breaking changes, but `0.2.0` may have breaking changes

 ## Credits

 A huge shoutout goes to the those who created and maintain [axios](https://www.npmjs.com/package/axios)!
-Without all of their hard work this would not have been possible.
+Without all of their hard work this would not have been possible

 ## License